-- Integration of the IT service desk software and the IT asset management repository, which provides IT support with a user context of the assets the user has and services the user leverages, negating the need to fill out forms
+Integration of the IT service desk software and the IT asset management repository.
+This provides IT support with context regarding the the assets and services the user leverages, negating the need to fill out forms.

-- A knowledge base provided within the ITSM tool that helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues
+A knowledge base within the ITSM tool that helps spread, scale, and standardize symptomatology.
+This enables IT support to work more quickly and maintain consistency across the team.

-- The view of an IT service map provided by the ITSM solution’s configuration management database (CMDB), which helps understand issues at the service level and better isolate troublesome configuration items that impact availability and performance
+The view of an IT service map provided by the ITSM solution’s configuration management database (CMDB).
+This helps IT understand what’s happening at the service level and better isolate troublesome configuration items that impact availability and performance.

-It is clear the integration of change, asset, and knowledge adds value to the Incident Management process, and therefore the organization.
-So why then do we see such a major drop-off when it comes to the Problem Management process?
-In the most recent HDI Practices and Salary Report 2015, only 44 percent of IT organizations have adopted the Problem Management process, and only 22 percent of those organizations had a dedicated problem manager!
+The integration of change, assets, and knowledge adds value to the Incident Management process, and therefore the organization.
+So why then do we see such a major drop-off when it comes to the problem management process?
+In the HDI Practices and Salary Report 2015, only 44 percent of IT organizations have adopted the problem management process, and only 22 percent of those organizations had a dedicated problem manager.

 I believe the low adoption rate of Problem Management can most often be attributed to a lack of understanding of why Problem Management is important to the organization, which affects the alignment of roles and responsibilities associated with the process.
-There also tends to be an over-reliance on technology, which does an outstanding job of creating problem records and assigning ownership, but can’t within itself encourage individuals to determine root-cause, identify workarounds, and recommend resolution approaches.
+There also tends to be a over-reliance on technology, which creates problem records and assigns ownership, but can’t within itself encourage individuals to determine root cause, identify workarounds, and recommend resolution approaches.

 And, therein lies the problem with Problem Management.

-To build successful Problem Management process, IT must first determine why Problem Management is important to them, and assign the roles and resources accordingly.
+To build successful Problem Management processes, IT must first determine why the process is important to them (reducing future incidents, minimizing downtime, improving infrastructure, etc.), and assign the roles and resources accordingly.
 At a minimum, IT leaders must apply the same amount of rigor as done with Incident Management.